wkappel/AMET/docs/AMET_FAQ.md

 ## What changed and should I update to AMET v1.6?
 AMETv1.6 is an incremental update from version 1.5.
 It includes important enhancements and new analysis scripts. **Users are encouraged to update to the latest version of the AMET-AQ observation files.
 Updating both the AMET version and AMET-AQ observation files together will insure all the AQ species matching between CMAQ and the observations is done correctly.**

 **AMET-MET and AMET-AQ are backward compatible.
-No changes have been made to the underlying database structure.** New R_db_scripts and R_analysis_scripts will operate using old cshell wrappers (scripts_db and scripts_analysis).
-New scripts_db and scripts_analysis may not work with the old R_db_scripts and R_analysis_scripts, but that scenario is not likely or sensible.
+No changes have been made to the underlying database structure.** However, it is recommended that users that upgrade to AMETv16 use the scripts provided with version 1.6 to interface with the AMETv16 code.
+New scripts_db and scripts_analysis may not work with the old R_db_scripts and R_analysis_scripts.
+AMETv16 code should work with projects created using AMETv15, but that scenario has not been thoroughly tested, so it's possilbe that issues could occur.
 A users should look through the following MET and AQ updates/bug fixes and new features below to see if they are relevant, but an **update should be seamless and not interfere with prior AMET work or operation.**

 #### AQ Updates v1.6